 The NUI Travelling Studentship Scheme is one of the University's longest running competitions and has been in existence since 1910; it continues from an earlier scheme established by the Royal University of Ireland, which preceded NUI.
-It offers funding for doctoral research.
+It offers funding for doctoral research in the Humanities, Social Sciences and in the Sciences (broadly defined).